codejnki/slacker.led/readme.md

 ResetBlinkCount()
 ```

-If you are using the interal blink counter to track things this method will reset the counter to 0.
+If you are using the internal blink counter to track things this method will reset the counter to 0.